 This opening calls for specific teaching qualifications set by the school.

-CalWest’s client school in the Greater Seattle Area is seeking a Middle School Spanish Teacher to begin August 2023.
+CalWest’s client school in the Los Angeles area seeks a Middle School Math Intervention Specialist to begin on August 1, 2023.

 - A Bachelor’s Degree and/or other educational requirements listed on the job description

 - A reasonable commuting distance to the CalWest client school, or a willingness to relocate

 - Authorization to live and work in the United States

 - Possess a California credential (or be enrolled in a university program): single subject in Mathematics, or multiple subject with subject authorization in Mathematics;

 - Have experience at the elementary and/or middle level and enjoy working with middle school students;

 - Experience with CPM and/or CGI Math preferred;

 - At least five years of successful math teaching experience preferred;

 - Specific knowledge of common core math content, learning progressions, and key instructional shifts;